 \subsection{Graph Diffusion Convolution (GDC)}

-GDC\cite{diffusion} was proposed as a way to efficiently aggregate information from a large neighborhood.
-This is achieved by first constructing a dense diffusion matrix $\rmS$ from the adjacency matrix using generalized graph diffusion as a denoising filter.
-Afterwards the sparsification of $\rmS$ is carried out by either selecting top $k$ entries in every row or by setting the entries below a threshold to $0$. $\rmS$ defines an alternate graph with weighted edges that carry more information than a binary adjacency matrix.
-This sparse matrix, when used in place of the original adjacency matrix, improves graph learning for a variety of graph-based models such as degree corrected stochastic block model (DCSBM: \cite{DCSBM}), DeepWalk, GCN, GAT, GIN, and DGI, etc.
+GDC~\cite{diffusion} was proposed as a way to efficiently aggregate information from a large neighborhood.
+This is achieved in two steps. \begin{enumerate} \item \textbf{Diffusion: } First a dense diffusion matrix $\overline{\rmS}$ is constructed from the adjacency matrix using generalized graph diffusion as a denoising filter. \item \textbf{Sparsification: } This is the second step where either top $k$ entries of $\overline{\rmS}$ are selected in every row, or the entries below a threshold $\epsilon$ are set to $0$.
+We use $\rmS$ to denote the resulting sparse diffused matrix.
+The value of threshold can also be estimated from the intended average degree of the sparse graph \cite{diffusion}. \end{enumerate}

+$\rmS$ defines an alternate graph with weighted edges that carry more information than a binary adjacency matrix.
+This sparse matrix, when used in place of the original adjacency matrix, improves graph learning for a variety of graph-based models such as degree corrected stochastic block model or DCSBM~\cite{DCSBM}, DeepWalk, GCN, GAT, GIN, and DGI, etc.